 Adult Thorny Devils reach sexual maturity at two years old and are able to reproduce during the summer months when temperatures are warmer.
 They mate through a courtship ritual that involves head bobbing and tail waving before laying their eggs shortly after mating takes place.
 The eggs are then left in the burrow until they hatch several weeks later.

-See also What is Taimen Fish Animal
+See also What is Thrush Animal

 Though their lifespan is relatively long compared to other lizards, the Thorny Devil still faces many threats from its predators including snakes, goannas, eagles and feral cats.
 They also suffer from habitat loss due to overgrazing by livestock or urban development which makes it difficult for them to survive in certain areas of Australia.